walterhrad-pixel/password-gen/README.md

 **No guest mode.** Password generation requires authentication.
 This prevents anonymous usage and scopes all data to a user, but it adds friction for anyone who only wants to generate without saving.

-**Go module.** `go.mod` references Go 1.26.2, which does not exist at the time of writing.
-The module is not connected to the Vite build and appears to be groundwork for a planned companion tool — likely a CLI for offline generation.

 ---

 ## Roadmap (Future Improvements)